 As you walk down the main street in the Centrs part of the city you’ll spot this large monument right in the middle.

-Completed in 1935, this monument was built in memorial of the soldiers killed during the Latvian War of Independence and is considered an important symbol of the freedom, independence, and sovereignty of Latvia.
+Completed in 1935, this monument was built as a memorial of the soldiers killed during the Latvian War of Independence and is considered an important symbol of the freedom, independence, and sovereignty of Latvia.

 If you’re spending any time in the city centre, which most people would be, you will probably end up walking past this monument on a daily basis.